Up to 50% off sofas & mattresses — limited‑time deals.

 Cleaning 4.4 Performance upholstery helped; routine cushion care kept it looking fresh.

-Layout Practicality 4.5 Easy to fit into everyday living rooms; works for lots of routines.
+Layout Practicality 4.5 Easy to fit into everyday living rooms and daily routines.

-Ease of Movement / Repositioning 4.3 Plush surface has mild “settle,” but shifts were still easy.
+Ease of Movement / Repositioning 4.3 Plush surface has mild settle, but position changes were still easy.

 Value 4.6 Strong all-round performance for the price band.